OpenDreamKit/OpenDreamKit.github.io/meetings/2015-09-02-Kickoff/Software/SageMath.md

 - Most interfaces to subsystems done via C/C++ library calls (in Cython wrappers);
 - Some leftovers of text-based interface to child instances of subsystems (e.g., interfaces to proprietary software);
 - Python/Cython library built on top of subsystem and/or native code;
-- Dynamic type system, dubbed *Category framework*, for *easy* scaffolding of mathematical objects.
+- Dynamic type system, dubbed *Category framework*, for *easy* scaffolding of mathematical objects;
+- Small preprocessor translating Sage language → Python.